 Physical therapy exercises are crucial for back pain relief inflicted by a back injury.
 Once the back injury has had enough time to heal, a physical therapist can help patients still suffering from back pain with a variety of exercise methods.
 More passive physical therapy, done to the patient, may include heat and ice application, as well as electrical stimulation.
 A JAG-ONE physical therapist will also create a specific back exercise program for patients to do in the facility and at home.
 These exercises include stretching techniques, strengthening and low-impact aerobic conditioning.

 See a Physical Therapist to Start Your Back Injury Recovery

 Among our many outstanding physical therapy services, JAG-ONE Physical Therapy offers injury prevention and education program to patients suffering from back injury pain.
 The program aims to properly heal patients successfully while teaching them best practices for avoiding injury altogether.
-With convenient facility locations in both New Jersey, New York, and Pennsylvania we are happy to provide quality physical therapy care for those who have experienced a back injury.
+With over 100 convenient facility locations in both New Jersey, New York, and Pennsylvania we are happy to provide quality physical therapy care for those who have experienced a back injury.
 Please contact us by filling out an online form to start your recovery.